webbertakken/K8sSymfonyReact/README.md

 ## Develop
 ##### Terminal 1:
-Build and run the application, watch container logs:
+Build and run your application, watching container logs:
 ```bash
 docker-compose build && docker-compose up
 ```

 ##### Terminal 2:
-Generate assets, open a browser with hot-reload and watch for any changes:
+Build your assets, open the browser with hot-reload, watching for any changes:
 ```bash
 yarn dev-server
 ```